desmond75/class_base_password_generator/README.md

 # class_base_password_generator
-password generator written using classes in python
+Passworhatd generator wrtten using classes
+# This program helps to generate passwords
+# What i learn